 The Purchaser shall undertake all obligations and responsibilities of registered owner of the Purchased Lands as of the Possession Date, including (but not limited to) responsibilities set out in the Development Agreement (unless specifically stated herein to be ongoing obligations of the Vendor) third-party liability and shall indemnify and save the Vendor harmless with respect to same.

-Insurance provisions??
+The Purchaser shall arrange to have its builder’s commercial general liability coverage extended to include the Vendor and the Beneficial Owners as additional insureds with cross-liability and severability of interest provisions.
+The policy shall include 30-day notice of cancellation to the Vendor and Beneficial Owners and shall have a minimum limit of liability of $5 million per occurrence.
+A certificate of insurance, including a description of the Purchaser’s description of operations, shall be provided to the Vendor and shall be reviewed and approved by the Vendor’s risk management consultant prior to commencement of any construction upon the Purchased Lands.

 The Purchaser shall be responsible for all real property taxes as and from the Possession Date.